astronomer/airflow-guides/guides/get-started-airflow-2.md

 - cURL
 - [Homebrew](https://brew.sh/)

+> **Note:** If you already have the Astronomer CLI installed, make sure you're running `v0.23.2` or above.
+To check, run `$ astro version`.
+>
+> If you're running an earlier version, follow the install steps below to upgrade.

 ### Prerequisites

 To use the Astronomer CLI, make sure you have [Docker](https://www.docker.com/) (v18.09 or higher) installed and running on your machine.

-### Install the CLI via cURL
+### Install or Upgrade the CLI via cURL

-To install the latest version of the Astronomer CLI via cURL, run:
+To install or upgrade to the latest version of the Astronomer CLI via cURL, run:

 ```bash
 $ curl -ssl https://install.astronomer.io | sudo bash